petescode/linux-desktop/g5-5587/kernel-5.11-graphics-issue.md

 Disconnecting the external monitor from the HDMI port and just using the laptop display works fine, but that is not acceptable for my desktop.

+For what it's worth I installed Fedora 33 with the latest kernel, version 5.11.11 onto an older Dell Latitude E5430 laptop that only had the integrated Intel graphics chip.
+This worked fine with an external monitor.
+In Settings --> About the driver shows up as "Intel HD Graphics 4000 (IVB GT2)"

+## Known issues
+After doing some googling, I've found that there were significant changes in kernel 5.11 to graphics drivers.
+There's also a plethora of issue complaints about graphics problem with 5.11, although most of them are coming from AMD users.

 ## Temporary fix
 Since I know everything worked with kernel 5.10, I can just go back to that for the time being.